Are you an adviser? Go to Unbiased Pro

 Find an accountant

-If you have big plans for the future, you may need additional funding for business growth.
+If you've got big plans for the future, you may need additional funding for business growth.

-This might be for something as simple as boosting production, or a step as ambitious as buying another company.
-It may even be simply to improve your cash flow.
+This might be for something as simple as boosting production or improving your cash flow.
+Or you might have more ambitious plans, such as buying another company.

-Whatever your goals, there are various ways to source the necessary finance, each with its own pros and cons.
+Whatever your goals, there are various ways to raise business funds for growth, each with its own pros and cons.

-Whatever kind of funding you seek, it is vital to have a very strong business pitch.
+However, whichever route you use, it’s vital to have a strong business pitch.

-The more strongly you can communicate your business's prospects, the more likely you are to get investment.
+The better you can communicate your business's prospects, the more likely you are to secure the investment you need.

 There are a number of different ways you can raise finance for your business, but they divide broadly into two types: borrow money to be repaid later, or sell equity shares in your company.